 If you have more time on Great Barrier Island…

-- There’s more walks and hikes to discover other than the Aotea Track.
-Make sure to check out more hiking opportunities in our 10 Must-Do Hikes on Great Barrier Island.
+- There are more walks and hikes to discover other than the Aotea Track.
+Make sure to check out more hiking opportunities in our 12 Must-Do Hikes on Great Barrier Island

 - Explore the coast on a kayaking tour.